-Some believe that a witch or Pagan can perform a self-initiation rite, but many of us find that rather meaningless.
+Some believe that a witch or Pagan can perform a self-initiation rite, but many of them find that rather meaningless.
 It really only serves as a show to yourself that you’re committed to your path.
 Beyond that it doesn’t accomplish anything.

 It’s worth noting that some groups may try to lure members by claiming to have secret knowledge or hidden truths about magick.
 Be wary of such claims.
 It’s possible that it’s true, but unlikely.
 Pagans don’t recruit, so if someone is offering you the key to great secrets if only you join, you may be looking at a cult or scam artist.